rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 >
 > TODO

-### Commercial businesses can use the Rust/Cargo logo on their website or social media site, provided they have made a financial contribution to the Rust Foundation.

-- strongly agree
-- agree
-- neither agree nor disagree
-- disagree
-- strongly disagree

-> **justification**
->
-> TODO

 ### Commercial businesses can use the Rust/Cargo logo on their website or social media site, provided they have an open source project that uses Rust.

 - strongly agree